Hollywood musical star Jane Powell dies at 92 | ExBulletin

 Hollywood musical star Jane Powell dies at 92

-Powell died Thursday at her home in Wilton, Connecticut, said longtime friend Susan Granger.
+Powell died Thursday at her home in Wilton, Connecticut, her longtime friend Susan Grander said.
 Granger said Powell died of natural causes.

-Jane was the most wonderful of friends, said Granger.
-She was frank, she was honest.
-You never asked Jane a question you didn’t want an absolutely honest answer to.

-Granger was a youngster when she met the then teenage Powell, who was making her film debut in Song of the Open Road in 1944, directed by Grangers’ father, S. Sylvan Simon.

-She has performed most of her life, starting around age 5 as a radio singing prodigy in Portland, Oregon.
-On screen, she quickly transitioned from teenage roles to the lavish musical productions that were a Hollywood staple in the 20th century.
+Powell has performed most of his life, starting around age 5 as a radio singing prodigy in Portland, Oregon.
+She made her first film at age 16 and went from being a teenager to the lead role in the lavish musical productions that were a Hollywood staple of the 20th century.

 Powell had just turned 21 when she got the part; Astaire was 50 years old.
-She was nervous because she lacked dance experience, but found him to be very patient and understanding.
-We got along well from the start.
+She was nervous because she lacked dance experience, but found him “very patient and understanding.
+We got along well from the start.”

 The famous place of New York was then a cinema.